Here are answers to some initial questions you might have about launching a pet-friendly program to consider renters with pets.

 Why make pets welcome?

 Pets are family.
-More than 90 million U.S. families now have a pet.
+Nearly 87 million U.S. families now have a pet.
 Numerous studies have shown that pet-related considerations play a role when families choose where to live.
 Pets also make individuals and communities better.
 The presence of pets can make people healthier, help make social connections, and help people feel safer in their neighborhood.

 What types of pets should you allow?